TaschnerMandlGroup/MapMetSC/README.md

 ## Data

-Single-cell data can either be obtained by downloading raw images from Zenodo [(MapMetIP_FullDataset.zip)](10.5281/zenodo.10275924) and processing these using [MapMetIP](https://github.com/TaschnerMandlGroup/MapMetIP) or by directly downloading MapMetIP-processed data from Zenodo [(MapMetIP_ProcessedDataset.zip)](10.5281/zenodo.10275924).
+Single-cell data can either be obtained by downloading raw images from Zenodo [(MapMetIP_FullDataset.zip)](10.5281/zenodo.13220634) and processing these using [MapMetIP](https://github.com/TaschnerMandlGroup/MapMetIP) or by directly downloading MapMetIP-processed data from Zenodo [(MapMetIP_ProcessedDataset.zip)](10.5281/zenodo.13220634).
 For download, replace path/to/extract/directory with the absolute path to the directory, where the data should be stored.

  ```bash
 wget -P <path/to/extract/directory> https://zenodo.org/records/13220635/files/MapMetIP_ProcessedDataset.zip
 unzip <path/to/extract/directory>/MapMetIP_ProcessedDataset.zip -d <path/to/extract/directory>
 rm <path/to/extract/directory>/MapMetIP_ProcessedDataset.zip
  ```
+Alternatively, the R object containing already MapMetSC-processed single cell data with all annotations (cell types, metaclusters, spatial neighborhoods, etc.) can be downloaded from Zenodo [(MapMet_final_scobject.rds)](10.5281/zenodo.13220634).

 ## Usage